Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we present a method for traffic-aware autonomous driving which benefits both the autonomous vehicle and traffic around it.
-Our method complements existing work by providing additional supervision on acceleration behavior guided by differentiable traffic simulation.
-In addition, we improve the sample efficiency of on-policy RL algorithms using analytical gradients of car-following models and show that our method produces a driving policy that not only benefits the surrounding traffic system, but also improves driving performance of each autonomous vehicle on multiple benchmarks.
-With traffic information available for both supervised and RL autonomous driving settings, this work illustrates that coupling traffic information with autonomous driving can help transferring such behaviors to real-world applications.
+In this paper, we present a method for traffic-aware autonomous driving (TrAAD) that benefits both the autonomous vehicle and the traffic around it.
+TrAAD complements existing work by providing additional supervision on acceleration behavior guided by differentiable traffic simulation.
+In addition, we improve the sample efficiency of on-policy RL algorithms using analytical gradients of car-following models and show that our method produces a driving policy that not only benefits the surrounding traffic system but also improves the driving performance of each autonomous vehicle on multiple benchmarks.
+Distillation results also imply interesting future work for distillation for real-world models.